SIMEXP/tutorials/README.md

 Follow this [link](https://docs.computecanada.ca/wiki/Getting_Started) for more information.

 #### Requirements
-- Linux system with basics on cmd line
+- Basics use of Linux (cmd line, shell scripts)
 - Basic knowledge on how to connect to a remote server
 - Comfortable with fmri pipelines (NIAK)